 In any case, despite not being a classic like Amnesia, The Beast Inside is a very good horror game that manages to pack a lot of substance into its 5-hour campaign.

-And so, that would be our selection of the best horror games similar to Amnesia: The Dark Descent.
-All things considered, Amnesia is a rather unique experience and we feel that only the few other titles developed by Frictional Games truly give off proper Amnesia vibes, but as you can see, there are quite a few horror games out there that are similar to Amnesia in one way or another.
+And so, that would be our selection of the top horror games comparable to Amnesia: The Dark Descent.
+All things considered, Amnesia is a rather distinct experience and we believe that only the few other titles developed by Frictional Games genuinely emit appropriate Amnesia vibes, but as you can see, there are quite a few horror games out there that are akin to Amnesia in one way or another.

 So, until the sequel, Amnesia: Rebirth, drops in late 2020, you can warm up with some of the titles listed here.
 Naturally, there are a ton of good horror games out there, and even more games will be released, so be sure to check back from time to time!